Gaudie: 2003: Resignation controversy

-2012/2015 Redesign and content improvements
+2009-present: Redesign and Investigative Reporting

-The major redesign from 2012 to 2015 took inspiration from a number of national newspapers in including the Herald, the Scotsman, the Times, The Guardian and the Independent.
-It saw the masthead and section headers significantly reduced in size, the introduction of Helvetica Neue as a sans-serifed font, and a change in floating quotes.
-The Arts section had a complete design overhaul with the introduction of a sleeker magazine style format.
-The aim of this is to work towards the creation of a pull-out section in the new year.

-Alongside the redesign, the 2014/ 2015 editorial team aimed to produce a range of high quality content.
-This started with exclusive interviews with Alistair Darling and Michael Russell just before the Scottish Independence Referendum.
-Through the first half of the year they also spoke with former Scottish Socialist Party leader Tommy Sheridan, internationally renowned author Will Self and British rap band Hacktivist, amongst others.
-Alongside a raft of exclusive student content, they also retained some of the constant features in The Gaudie including 'Style on Campus', 'My Top 5', 'Arts News' and 'Comments on Campus'.

-2019 Redesign

-In 2019, The Gaudie was redesigned to have a more consistent look throughout the whole paper.
+Between 2009 and 2012, The Gaudie was completely redesigned under the tenure of Editors Joe Blyth, Anne-Claire Deseilligny, and, apparently, James Valentine to have a more consistent look throughout the whole paper.
 Once more, inspiration was taken from major British newspapers, not in the least from The Guardian.

 The paper was redesigned to have similar looking mastheads for all sections, except for the Arts and Culture magazine IV, which is part of The Gaudie as a whole.
 Section colours, which had been previously used for all sections, were gotten rid of.
 The newly designed mastheads were made to mirror the window pattern of the Sir Duncan Rice Library, an important landmark of Old Aberdeen.

+Recent years have featured a range of investigative reporting, including an investigation (subsequently published in The Times and The Press and Journal) which uncovered the university's collection of 'stolen' indigenous human remains.

+Other reporting has focused on the university's increased recruitment of international students, the university's response to COVID-19, and coverage of candidate misconduct in the Aberdeen University Student's Association sabbatical officer elections.

+In October 2025, The Gaudie launched a fundraising appeal to keep the newspaper in print following funding cuts and increased operational costs.